| |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 "Prevention is better than cure" and you shouldn't have to worry about theft or reporting theft to the police, if everyone is careful with their valuables.
 All apartment complexes here have some form of a secure, safekeeping system for their guests.
 This is usually in the form of safety boxes in each apartment, if not by reception.
 Hire a key and keep your valuables in here when not needed.
 The local post office also has safety deposit boxes for hire.
 Don't leave valuables lying around your apartment, especially if in view from a window, nor in a car.
 Don't take valuables to the beach if you're likely to leave them unattended and check you have your bags and everything in your pockets when leaving a bus or a taxi.
 This way, you should have a safe and problem free holiday.

-If you're driving a car, as well as papers for the car you must always have your driving licence and possibly your passport with you.
-If you're stopped by the police and can't provide satisfactory papers, you will suffer an on-the-spot fine of anything up to 500 euros.
+If you're driving a car, as well as papers for the car you must always have your driving licence and passport with you.
+If you're stopped by the police and can't provide all of these, you will suffer an on-the-spot fine of anything up to 300 euros.

 Multi-lingual police central office - 902 102 112

-An alternative way of making a report to the police is to call the number above and as soon as they asnwer - say "English please".
+An alternative way of making a report to the police is to call the number above and as soon as they answer - say "English please".
 An english operator will attend you and go through a your report with you by phone.
-Once completed, they will send it to the local police station here for you to sign and collect.
+Once completed, they will send it to the local police station here (Maspalomas) for you to sign and collect.
 This way, no translation fees.
-This number can be used if you wish to make an official complaint to the police about anything in the resort you consider a crime.
+This number can be used if you wish to make an official complaint to the police about anything in the resort you consider a crime or if you've lost something of value & need the report for insurance purposes